Billotais/TDDE09_project/README.md

 `--beam_size n` Set the size of the beam during evaluation

+## Results

-We got the following results with our parser using the simple Perceptron :
+We got the following results with our parser using the simple Perceptron using the beam-search on both training and parsing

 #### English (on en-ud-dev.conllu)